Orange Coast College is authorized by the U.S. Department of Homeland Security (DHS) to admit international students under F-1 visa status.

 Students with Visas

-A student who is precluded from establishing domicile in the United States shall not be classified as a resident unless and until he or she has been granted a change in status by the Department of Homeland Security (DHS) to a classification which permits establishing domicile and has met other residency requirements.
+A student who is precluded from establishing domicile in the United States shall not be classified as a resident unless and until he or she has been granted a change of status by the Department of Homeland Security (DHS) to a classification which permits establishing domicile and has met other residency requirements.

 Students with B1 or B2 visa status are not eligible to take courses.
 They must contact the Global Engagement Center to inquire about changing their visa status.